gmelodie/gmelodie.github.io/content/posts/wtf-api.md

 ## The naming
 First things first, let's talk about the acronym.
 API stands for **Application Programming Interface**, what does that mean?

 The important part is **Interface**.
 An interface is anything that sits between two other things.
 We call the USB port a USB *interface* because it lets the computer communicate with peripherals (or vice-versa).
-Interfaces are important because they enforce a **protocol** that the two things connected must speak.
-It doesn't matter how the mouse or the computer are built, if they communicate through USB, they should follow the USB standard. **Application Programming** means that we are creating an interface to talk to applications, to make *application programming* easier.
+Interfaces are important because they enforce a **protocol** that both ends must speak.
+It doesn't matter how the mouse or the computer are built, if they communicate through USB, they should follow the USB standard. **Application Programming** means creating an interface for applications to talk to each other, making *application programming* easier.

-> **Protocols** in the computer world are a set of rules that devices should adhere to in order to communicate.
+> **Protocols** in the computer world are a set of rules that devices should adhere to to communicate.
 Something like: "To adhere to the USB standard, you must send three bytes with values `x`, `y` and `z`, then you should wait for the other device to send value `a1`, etc."
+>
+> **e.g.:** In a valid HTTP request message, the first few characters must be the method (`GET`, `POST`, `DELETE`, etc) followed by a whitespace, followed by a path (`/users`, `/`, etc) followed by...
+You get the idea.

 If you have ever read anything about APIs you might be wondering: what does this have to do with HTTP or GET or POST?
 And the answer is: nothing!
 Really, nothing.
 In theory, there's nothing that dictates that APIs have to be implemented using HTTP.

 If you've never read anything about APIs before, however, the last paragraph made no sense whatsoever.
 Let's rewind a bit.

-## SDKs are APIs
+## Libs are APIs

-To explain what I mean by `SDKs are APIs`, let's implement a simple Rust library to print ASCII characters enclosing text, like so:
+To explain what I mean by `Libs are APIs`, let's implement a simple Rust library (or lib) to print ASCII characters enclosing text, like so:

 ```rust
 let my_text = "hello world";